Dongping-Chen/GUI-World/Readme.md

 ## Acknowledgments
-Many thanks to Yinuo Liu, Zhengyan Fu, Shilin Zhang, Yu, Tianhe Gu for their invalueble effort in this project.
+Many thanks to Yinuo Liu, Zhengyan Fu, Shilin Zhang, Yu, Tianhe Gu, Haokuan Yuan, and Junqi Wang for their invalueble effort in this project.
 This project is based on methodologies and code presented in [Videochat2](https://github.com/OpenGVLab/Ask-Anything).

 ## Citation
 ```